FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/t_st_password_reset/t_st_secretquestion.md

     -   **What is your dream occupation?**
 5. Click the **Save** (![](/Images/SecureTransport/SaveIcon2.png)) icon in the *Edit* column.

-For more information on changing server configuration parameters, refer to <a href="../../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters" class="MCXref xref">View and change server configuration parameters</a>.
+For more information on changing server configuration parameters, refer to [View and change server configuration parameters](../../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters).

 <span id="Require"></span>

 ## Require a user to select a new secret question

 To require a user to select and answer a new secret question, edit their user account and select **Require user to set new secret question on next login**.
 On the next login, the user must select and answer a new secret question before they can access the user interface.
-For additional information on editing user accounts, refer to <a href="../../useraccounts/t_st_edit_user_account_settings" class="MCXref xref">Edit user account settings</a>.
+For additional information on editing user accounts, refer to [Edit user account settings](../../useraccounts/t_st_edit_user_account_settings).